Nodestrdamus/Avalanche-Node-Deployments/README.md

 ## Support

-For issues and feature requests, please open an issue in the GitHub repository.
+For issues and feature requests, please contact Rise & Shine Management support.

 ## License

-MIT License
+This software is proprietary and confidential.
+Copyright (c) 2024 Rise & Shine Management.
+All Rights Reserved.

+This software is licensed under a proprietary license agreement and may only be used in accordance with the terms of that agreement.
+Any unauthorized use, reproduction, or distribution is strictly prohibited.